Hatem-Alfarra/Hatem-Alfarra/README.md

 </p>

 <p align="center">
-  <b>🔗 My LinkedIn is where I showcase demos, complete projects, and code samples not visible here because of private repositories!</b>
+  <b>🔗 My LinkedIn is where I showcase demos of my projects.
+They are not visible here because they were made in private repositories for clients!</b>
 </p>

 ---